jcosborn/qex/src/experimental/radial/doc/01-slides.md

   Redlich PRL/PRD (1984).
 - Sketch: \(\beta(\mu)\) vs \(1/\mu\) — super-renormalizable at high energy, CFT in the IR.
 - Conformality breaking may be tied to SSB of \(SU(N_f)\) flavor symmetry, \(\langle\bar\psi_f\psi_f\rangle\ne0\).
-  Parity cannot break in a vector-like theory (Vafa–Witten 1984).
+  Parity cannot break in a vector-like theory (Vafa–Witten 1984 [PRL 53, 535; the slide cites "Phys Lett 1984"]).
 - Also the effective theory of a superconducting system (Dorey–Mavromatos, PLB 1990).

 ### Slide 5 — "Theory landscape"  (scale hierarchy)